Committer

 A committer is an individual who is permitted to modify the source code of a software project, that will be used in the project's official releases.
-To contribute source code to most large software projects, one must make modifications and then "commit" those changes to a central version control system, such as Git (or CVS).
+To contribute source code to most large software projects, one must make modifications and then "commit" those changes to a central version control system.

 In open-source software development, the committer role may be used to distinguish commit access, a specific type of responsibility, from other forms of contribution, such as triaging issues or organizing events.
 Typically, an author submits a software patch containing changes and a committer integrates the patch into the main code base of the project.

 Commit bit

 To have a "commit bit" on one's user account means that the user is permitted to contribute source code changes.
 This dates to the use of a literal binary digit to represent yes-or-no privileges in access control systems of legacy version control and software systems, such as BSD.

 The commit bit represents the permission to contribute to the shared code of a software project.
 It can be resigned or may be removed due to inactivity in the project, as dormant committer accounts can represent security risks.